MASS: Motion-Aware Spatial-Temporal Grounding for Physics Reasoning and Comprehension in Vision-Language Models: Conclusion, Limitations and Future Work

 \section{Conclusion, Limitations and Future Work}

-We present a model-agnostic framework that bridges raw video content and physics-aware reasoning by converting physical cues into structured, interpretable inputs suitable for VLM perception and inference.
-To support this, we introduce a comprehensive benchmark of physics-oriented video QA pairs with fine-grained annotations, including visual detections, sub-segment grounding, and full-sequence 3D motion tracking.
-To our knowledge, \oursdata{} is the first dataset providing both positive and negative demonstrations paired with questions on spatial–temporal understanding, physics reasoning, and abnormality detection.
-Our method, \ours{}, injects spatial–temporal signals into the VLM language space through depth-based 3D encoding, visual grounding, and motion-aware trajectory modeling, yielding consistent gains over strong baselines and recent SoTA VLMs on real-world and AIGC videos.
-Our approach has limitations.
-Although post-training improves physics reasoning, models still struggle with comprehensive real-world dynamics and commonsense cues.
-The current implementation also faces challenges in crowded scenes, where multi-object tracking increases computational overhead.
-In addition, subtle cues in reasoning-heavy cases may be overshadowed by language priors, leading to hallucinations.
-Future work includes enhancing long-range motion grounding and temporal reasoning to better capture extended physical dynamics, improving multi-object tracking via more scalable spatial–temporal profiling, and expanding high-quality training data with diverse positive/negative examples.
-These efforts aim to further reduce hallucinations, improve physical fidelity, and broaden applicability to complex physics-centered video reasoning.
+We present a model-agnostic approach that bridges the gap between raw video content and physics-aware reasoning by translating physical-world cues into structured representations compatible with VLM inference.
+We introduce \oursdata{}, to our knowledge the first benchmark pairing positive and negative video demonstrations with QA on spatial-temporal comprehension, physics-based reasoning, and abnormality detection, supported by fine-grained visual detections, sub-segment grounding, and 3D motion tracking.
+Our method, \ours{}, injects spatial–temporal signals into the VLM language space via depth-based 3D encoding, visual grounding, and motion-aware trajectory modeling, yielding consistent gains over strong baselines and recent SoTA VLMs on both real-world and AIGC videos.

+\textbf{Limitations.} Although post-training improves reasoning, it does not fully solve physical understanding in real-world settings.
+Performance may still decline in crowded scenes, where multi-object tracking becomes more demanding, and hallucinations persist in reasoning-heavy cases when subtle visual evidence is misread or overshadowed by language priors. \ours{}-Bench is entity-centric, focusing on the top-$K$ targets, and thus does not evaluate highly crowded scenes.
+Robust handling of strong camera ego-motion also remains open.
+Encouragingly, \ours{} remains reasonably stable under noisy motion cues, with gradual rather than catastrophic degradation (see Section F in Supplementary Material).

+\textbf{Future Work.} Future work will improve long-range motion grounding and temporal reasoning in longer videos, and make multi-object tracking more scalable in crowded scenes through better spatial--temporal profiling.
+We also plan to extend the benchmark to denser multi-entity settings and stronger camera motion.
+Finally, expanding the training data with more diverse positive and negative examples may further reduce hallucinations and improve coverage of more challenging physics understanding tasks.

 {

 }

 \maketitlesupplementary